Title explains it all!

 If you have a general language learning question, please ask it in the forums.
 Otherwise please use the search tool on the right for any other question not related to this post.

 - Esperanto video and how useful the language can be: Interview with a Buddhist monk and tour of monastery (Very similar post)

 - What does Quechua sound like?
 Traditional fabric/dyeing presentation in "runasimi"!
 (Quite a similar post)

 - Why I love Brazilians (& Br.
 Portuguese) (Quite a similar post)

 - Cultural observations after living in Amsterdam (Quite a similar post)

 - [video] Interviews with two au-pairs in Spanish along Amsterdam canals: Learn a language abroad for free!
 (Quite a similar post)

-- Having fun at Esperanto events (RANDOM - Not so similar post)
+- Free online Irish language learning resources and cool videos (RANDOM - Not so similar post)